Exploring a Multimodal Chatbot as a Facilitator in Therapeutic Art Activity: Introduction and Backgrounds

-Our participants recognized the chatbot's potential to facilitate therapeutic engagement, praising the its visual comprehension and ability to manage a supportive conversation.
-However, the study also surfaced critical areas that must be addressed to ensure the safety and effectiveness of AI-mediated therapeutic tools, such as entryways and risk management, balancing the ``depth and width'' of inquiry, and opportunity to enrich the experience through direct, collaborative visual engagement between the user and the chatbot.
+Our expert participants recognized the chatbot's potential to facilitate therapeutic engagement, praising its real-time visual comprehension and ability to manage a supportive conversation.
+However, the study also surfaced critical areas that must be addressed to ensure the safety and effectiveness of AI-mediated therapeutic tools, such as entryways and risk management, balancing the ``depth and width'' of inquiry, tailoring the AI's therapeutic style to individual user profiles, and opportunity to enrich the experience through direct, collaborative visual engagement between the user and the chatbot.

-Our contributions to the HCI and DIS communities are two-folds: (1) a novel system pipeline that leverages MLLM to bridge the gap between creative production and verbal reflection; and (2) insights from expert evaluation regarding the requirements for AI-mediated therapeutic art tools, which offer a roadmap for researchers and designers building responsible, context-aware agents.
+Our contributions to the HCI and DIS communities are two-folds: (1) a novel system pipeline that leverages MLLM to bridge the gap between creative production and verbal reflection in therapeutic art activities; and (2) insights from expert evaluation regarding the requirements for AI-mediated therapeutic art tools, which offer a roadmap for researchers and designers building responsible, context-aware agents.